pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 Knowledge bases and link resolvers, journal title lists, and discovery tools may be more or less interoperable, and may be open source projects, but are more frequently developed and maintained by commercial service providers.
 In either event, representation of title-level metadata in a knowledge base is prerequisite to link resolving, presence in user-facing journal lists, and indexing in discovery tools such as[Summon](https://www.proquest.com/products-services/The-Summon-Service.html), [EBSCO discovery service](https://www.ebscohost.com/discovery), and [Primo](http://www.exlibrisgroup.com/products/primo-library-discovery/).

-Frequently, participation in open indexes such as the PKP Index or the DOAJ (as detailed above) will also achieve representation even in commercial knowledge bases, which often seek to include Open Access materials as value-added resources.
+Frequently, participation in open indexes such as the DOAJ (as detailed above) will also achieve representation even in commercial knowledge bases, which often seek to include Open Access materials as value-added resources.
 However, the completeness and currency of open access title lists in knowledge bases varies, and it may be necessary to contact a knowledge base provider to request inclusion or an update to a title list that should include a journal but does not.

 ## Commercial indexes and aggregators